yegara/Yegara-HOST-SMS-Gateway-api-Ethiopia/README.md

 # Yegara-HOST-SMS-Gateway-api-Ethiopia
-Send OTP &amp; more to Ethiopia From your websites and apps.
+Send OTP and more to Ethiopia From your websites and apps using <a href="https://yegara.com">Yegara HOST </a> FREE <a href="https://yegara.com/sms">SMS API Gateway.